 Meantime, we’re doing extensive playtesting to weed out annoying and lurking bugs.
 Some of which have now been entered into the known issues log and will be addressed in upcoming builds.
 Please keep the support reports coming!

 NEXT IN THE DEV SCHEDULE

-The short-term GEN7 plan includes the following milestones from the roadmap:
+The short-term GEN7 plan includes the three phase milestones from the roadmap.